 Giddens now fearing they are possessing the children, after their untimely deaths.
 And the ghostly pair resuming their relationship through the children.
 Her fears reach a climax, with Mrs Grose not believing her concerns.
 Then Miles kisses her passionately after a telling off for walking alone on the grounds…

 The Innocents was based on Henry James’ The Turn of the Screw.
 The plot and the screenplay were adapted by William Archibald and Truman Capote.
 These authors changing the premise where was suggested that Miss Giddens was experiencing frightening delusions surrounding her charges, rather than the original’s paranormal reality.

 However on watching the film, I feel that it is quite ambiguous in nature in events throughout the film, and open to your own interpretation of events.
 The Innocents was filmed deliberately in black and white which adds to this chilling ambience, which I believe would be lost in a colourised version of this film.

 The use of objects and people appearing and disappearing almost randomly combined with barely lit sets add to this terrifying theme.
 This increases as the intensity of Gidden’s unreal thoughts magnify.
-These seen to terrifying proportions as if we are with Giddens in her angst and solitude in her thoughts.
+These are seen to terrifying proportions as if we are with Giddens in her angst and solitude in her thoughts.